bronson/geolocal/README.md

-# Geocode::Static
+# Geolocal

-Allows IP address to geocoded with a single Ruby if statement.
+Allows IP addresses to geocoded with a single Ruby if statement.
-Checking whether an IP address is in a country or a continent is as easy as calling `addr.in_eu?`.
 No network access, no context switches, no delay.
+Just one low-calorie local lookup.

 ## Installation